KingofApp/koapp-widget-communicator/README.md

 ## Main

-This object contains all the function that can be used in the Koapp main platform. *This information is useless unless you are modifying the Koapp builder page*.
+This object contains all the function that can be used in the Koapp main platform. **This information is useless unless you are modifying the Koapp builder page**.

-A full iframe communcation code example can be found [here](./test/main.html).
+A full iframe communication code example can be found [here](./test/main.html).

 ### onReady()